claar/P6SGI/README.md

   <tr>
     <td><code>SCRIPT_NAME</code></td>
     <td><code>Str:D where any('', m{ ^ "/" })</code></td>
-    <td>This is the initial prtion of the URL path that refers to the application.</td>
+    <td>This is the initial portion of the URL path that refers to the application.</td>
   </tr>
   <tr>
     <td><code>PATH_INFO</code></td>